Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Introduction

-Furthermore, proverbs are used in writing or conversational settings to offer advice, make arguments, or to console others.
-A proverb's interpretation depends on the context~\cite{mieder2004proverbs} it is used in and is figurative where the interpreted meaning does not entail the literal meaning.
-This makes them the ideal devices for studying the ability to reason in situational contexts of LLMs.
+Furthermore, proverbs are used in writing or conversational settings to offer advice, make arguments, or console others.
+A proverb's interpretation depends on the context~\cite{mieder2004proverbs} it is used in, and is often figurative, where the interpreted meaning does not entail the literal meaning.
+This makes them the ideal devices for studying the ability of LLMs to reason in situational contexts.

-Hence, in this paper, we propose to use proverbs and sayings as a specific proxy for studying culturally diverse reasoning.
-In particular, we study (1) Do mLLMs know the proverbs and how well mLLMs memorize them?
-(2) Can mLLMs choose the correct interpretation of a proverb given a conversational context? and (3) Can mLLMs reason cross-culturally and are there cultural gaps in the interpretation of proverbs cross-culturally?
+Hence, in this paper, we propose to use proverbs and sayings as one particular proxy for cultural common ground.
+In particular, we study: (1) Do mLLMs recognize proverbs, and how well do they memorize them?
+(2) Can mLLMs choose the correct interpretation of a proverb given a situational context? and (3) Can mLLMs reason cross-culturally, and are there culture gaps in the interpretation of proverbs across cultures?

-We first present a dataset, \dataname{} (\datafullname{}).
-The dataset consists of a collection of proverbs and sayings, a inference task for interpreting the meaning of proverbs in conversational context, and binary labels indicating if the proverb is figurative.
-The dataset covers six languages with geographical diversity: English, German, Russian, Bengali, Chinese, and Indonesian.
+We first present the \dataname{} (\datafullname{}) dataset, which consists of a collection of proverbs and sayings, an inference task for interpreting the meaning of proverbs in situational contexts (i.e., conversations), and binary labels indicating if the proverb is figurative.
+The dataset covers six languages with geographical diversity: English, German, Russian, Bengali, Mandarin Chinese, and Indonesian.

-We design a suite of experiments with \dataname{} on a wide range of \textit{open source} state-of-the-art mLLMs.
+We design a suite of experiments with \dataname{} for a wide range of \textit{open source} state-of-the-art mLLMs.
 We find that mLLMs do possess knowledge of proverbs and sayings to varying degrees (significantly biased toward English and Chinese), and the amount of knowledge scales with model size.
 Through our inference task, we also find that the memorization of proverbs does not indicate better reasoning ability with proverbs, and figurative proverbs are more difficult for mLLMs to reason about in many languages.
-On the ability of mLLMs to reason cross-culturally with cultural common ground, we find that significant cultural gaps exist when reasoning with translations.
-Our results indicate that despite the apparent multilingual reasoning abilities of mLLMs, further research to improve the cultural-diversity (in terms of cultural common ground) of mLLMs is needed.
+On the ability of mLLMs to reason cross-culturally with cultural common ground, we find that significant culture gaps exist when reasoning with translations.
+Our results indicate that despite the apparent multilingual reasoning abilities of mLLMs, further research to improve the cultural diversity (in terms of cultural common ground) of mLLMs is needed.